LordAnkh/CP4/README.md

 	}

 	finished testing with TA provided tests. not sure how to test if an operation is in o(logn) time. will ask TA at lab later

+	>>removing favorited songs the same way as regular songs, but changing the cout output based on that isFavorite attribute "Removed Diamonds on the Souls of her Shoes from your favorites"